 Map a large section of area within the Wake Island Unit of PRIMNM.
 Survey mapping will focus on mapping the large seamount features within the unit.
 This mapping work will form a foundational basis of information on which top priority ROV dive operations can be planned for subsequent exploration expeditions.

-Telepresence (VSAT 5 mbps ship to shore; T1 shore to ship)
+Telepresence (VSAT 4.7 mbps ship to shore; 1.54 mbps shore to ship)

 Maintain single live stream video from ship to shore with a focus on the multibeam mapping display